jtsimon93/PRM/README.md

 PRM is built using the Qt framework.
 You can download the Qt framework [here](https://www.qt.io/download).

 ### Building
 To build PRM, you will need to have the Qt framework installed.
 You can download the Qt framework [here](https://www.qt.io/download).

-You will need to set an environment variable called Qt6_DIR to your Cmake path.
+#### Prerequisites

+- CMake 3.28 or higher
+- vcpkg (for dependency management)
+- Qt 6.7.0
+- Install sqlite-modern-cpp using vcpkg
+- Install sqlite3 using vcpkg
+- Set `CMAKE_TOOLCHAIN_FILE` to the vcpkg toolchain file
+- Set `CMAKE_PREFIX_PATH` to the Qt installation directory